National Finals - Brain Bee

 How do I register?

-You must register online from the NSF website.
+You must register online from the NorthSouth website.
 Please click here to go to the home page of the National Finals.

-The following links contain the preparatory material for the NSF Brain Bee contests.
+The following links contain the preparatory material for the NorthSouth Brain Bee contests.